 If you or your child experienced whiplash at a theme park or in a road traffic accident, read our guide.

 You can read our guide to find out more about claiming when your child was hurt in a care-giving or educational setting.
+We also explain what happens to children’s compensation.

-Child Injury Claims and Child Accident Claims FAQs
+Guide To Claiming Compensation For Child Injury Claims and Child Accident Claims FAQs

 Who pays the compensation in child injury claims?